 Embrace technology to make your in-store experience engaging, convenient, and compelling.
 Knowing that shopping online is easy and quick, what attracts people to come to your store?
-Think about the atmosphere you create, the opportunities for socializing, and the connection that people feel when they visit your store.
+Think about the atmosphere you create, the opportunities for socialising, and the connection that people feel when they visit your store.

 Another technology that gained popularity during the pandemic and is here to stay is the use of QR codes to enhance the in-store shopping experience.
 As consumers flock back to your stores, engage them as they browse the aisles with QR codes they can scan on their smartphones to find details, recommendations, or special offers regarding the products on your shelves.

 Reopening your doors is a big endeavour, but don’t expect it to replace your online marketing, sales, and engagement efforts.
 As much as people miss being able to visit a store in person, shopping online remains convenient, fast, and enticing for many shoppers, especially in the lead up to Christmas

 In particular, shopping via social media channels increased in 2021, with 84% of retailers who sell online reporting that they either already sell on social media or plan to this year.